Home Music Coachella 2019 | Day One Artists To See | Techno Queens Nina Kraviz and Nicole Moudaber, House Heroes CamelPhat and Chris Lake

 by The Freaks - Staff

 Considering the massive popularity and mainstream reputation of the Coachella Valley Music and Arts Festival, it’s easy to overlook the stellar selection of DJs and more left-field or lesser-known musicians on the lineup.
-The and names for day one (April 12th and 19th) alone persuaded me to finally check Coachella off my festival bucket list this year.
+The techno and house names for day one (April 12th and 19th) alone persuaded me to finally check Coachella off my festival bucket list this year.
 Here are the first day’s artists that will have me turning it up to 11.

 Queen of Techno Nina Kraviz played on both the Great Wall of China and the Eiffel Tower last year, which should give you an idea of the Siberian DJ’s groundbreaking style and world-class pedigree.
 Her hypnotic sets catapult audiences across a propulsive sonic spectrum of wicked acid techno.
-These transdimensional voyages feature labyrinthine beats from her otherworldly трип (Trip), eclectic and experimental track choices, and the mixing sensibilities of a sci-fi, deep-space traveler.
+These transdimensional voyages feature labyrinthine beats from her otherworldly label трип (Trip), eclectic and experimental track choices, and the mixing sensibilities of a sci-fi, deep-space traveler.
 I’m not exaggerating when I say the first time I saw Nina was a mystical, life-changing experience that evolved my music tastes and exalted her to the status of my favorite DJ.

 In the three years since her first EP, Amelie Lens has soared to the top tier of the European techno ladder, with Mixmag naming her their number two DJ of 2018.
 Her ferocious, banging acid sets have soundtracked my drives on repeat for weeks this winter because this Belgian badass brings the HEAT.
 For the kind of fast-paced intensity that radically energizes a person into a truly transcendental state on the dancefloor, only Nina and Amelie (…or drugs) can open the door to that realm on the first day.